2016 NBA Finals: Game 4

 The Warriors defeated the Cavaliers 108–97 in Game 4 to take a 3–1 series lead.
 After averaging just 16 points in the first three games of the series, Curry scored 38 and was 7-of-13 on three-pointers.
 Golden State made 17 three-pointers, then an NBA record for a single Finals game.
 They made only 16 two-point field goals, the first time in Finals history a team made more shots from three-point range.
 Klay Thompson added 25 points and four three-pointers for Golden State.
 It was the Warriors' 88th win of the season, which broke the 1995–96 Chicago Bulls record of 87 for most wins in an NBA season (regular-season and postseason combined).

 Green and James had to be separated in the closing minutes of the game, when Green fell to the ground and James stepped over him.

 Feeling disrespected, Green swung his arm and appeared to make contact with James' groin.

+On an NBA TV broadcast after the game, a photo captured James starring straight ahead in sunglasses wearing Powerbeats during a postgame interview.
+Below the photo of James read a graphic, "No team in NBA Finals history has come back from trailing 3–1 (0–32)".
+This photo later became a viral meme after the Cavs became the first team in NBA history to comeback from 3–1 in the Finals.